fermyon/bartholomew/docs/content/scripting.md

 4. Use it in a template.

 For example, let's take a look at the `scripts/echo.rhai` script.
-Note that because it is named `echo.rhai`, it will be accessible inside of templates as `echi` (just remove the `.rhai`).
+Note that because it is named `echo.rhai`, it will be accessible inside of templates as `echo` (just remove the `.rhai`).

 ```rust